 Add the flour, baking soda, baking powder, salt, and cinnamon.
 Mix until a soft dough forms and no streaks of flour remain.

-Cover and place in the fridge to chill for 30 minutes.
+Cover and place in the fridge while the oven preheats.

 While the cookies cool, make the frosting.
 In a small bowl combine all ingredients for the frosting.
-Use a whisk to mix together until completeley smooth and glossy.
+Use a whisk to mix together until completely smooth and glossy.

 Once the cookies have cooled completely, frost with the frosting and top with chopped nuts if desired.
 Enjoy!